Isfahan: Aquaculture and agriculture

 Isfahan city produces 1,300 tons of salmon.
 More than 28% of the country's ornamental fish is supplied from Isfahan province, from 780 farms, which in 2017 farmed 65.5 million fish.

 Opium was produced and exported from Isfahan from 1850 until it became illegal, and was an important source of income.
 Isfahan has a large number of aqueducts, farmers having to divert water from the river to farms by canal.
 Niasarm is one of the largest canals.

 From 2012 to 2013 there were large protests by farmers against the Isfahan-Yazd water tunnel.
-In 2019, eastern city farmers demanded water, otherwise they would sabotage water transfer pipes.
+In 2019, eastern city farmers demanded water, otherwise they would sabotage water pipes.
 Fruits and vegetables central market is where farmers sell their product wholesale, selling 10,000 tons a day.

 High tech and heavy industries

-The industrialization of Isfahan dates from the Pahlavi period, as in all of Iran, and was marked by the strong growth of the textile industry, which earned the city the nickname "Manchester of Persia".
-There are 9,200 industrial units in the city; 40% of the Iranian textile industry is in Isfahan.
+The industrialization of Isfahan dates from the Pahlavi period, as in all of Iran, and was marked by the growth of the textile industry, which earned the city the nickname "Manchester of Persia".

-The Telecommunication Company of Iran and the Mobile Telecommunication Company of Iran provide 4G, 3G, broadband, and VDSL.

 The Isfahan Scientific and Research Town started in 2001, to act as a mediator between government, industry, and academia in establishing a knowledge-based economy.
 Isfahan is the third-largest medicine manufacturing hub in Iran.

+The Telecommunication Company of Iran and the Mobile Telecommunication Company of Iran provide 4G, 3G, broadband, and VDSL.

 Recreation and tourism

-In 2018–2019 some 450,000 foreign nationals visited the city.
-Some 110 trillion rials (over $2 billion at the official rate of 42,000 rials in 2020) have been invested in the province's tourism sector.
+In 2018–19 some 450,000 foreign nationals visited the city.
+Some 110 trillion rials (over $2 billion at the official rate of 42,000 rials in 2020) were invested in the province's tourism sector.

 Nazhvan Park hosts a reptile zoo with 40 aquariums.